Fidget-Spinner/cpython_optimization_notes/3.11/faster_cpython/pep_659/opcodes.md

 Previously, method calls used `LOAD_ATTR` and `CALL_FUNCTION`. `LOAD_METHOD` and
 `CALL_METHOD` were added in CPython 3.7 (first done by PyPy).
-In short, it speeds up method calls by avoiding temporary objects (“bound methods”).
+In short, it speeds up method calls by avoiding temporary objects ("bound methods").
 When you write self.meth(), usually the method `meth` takes in `self` as the first argument ( this is also called an instance method).
 How Python actually implements this is by doing the equivalent logic in C: